 Myth or Reality?

-The story of the Divine Madman of Bhutan and the nation’s obsession with the phallus can sound a little outlandish.
+The story of the Divine Madman of Bhutan and the nation’s obsession with the Bhutan penis can sound a little outlandish.
 Whether you believe the stories or not, there is a symbolic message to be taken away from it all.

-While Drukpa Kunley was certainly a rebel, he stood his ground about following his own path to enlightenment and living in a way which he wanted to live, as opposed to doing what was expected of him as a monk.
+While Drukpa Kunley was certainly a rebel, he stood his ground about following his own path to enlightenment.
+He lived in a way that he wanted to live, as opposed to doing what was expected of him as a monk.
 In a way, we can all learn something from that life mantra, whether we choose to adorn our houses with phalluses or not.

 Have any questions about Drukpa Kunley, the Divine Madman of Bhutan, or travelling to Bhutan in general?
 You may also be interested in reading this post on reasons to visit Bhutan, or this guide to solo female travel in Bhutan.

 Safe travels!
 Melissa xo